irenhajnal/HR-Analytics/README.md

 ### Project Overview
-Purpose of the project is to develop a dynamic and interactive dashboard to provide insights into the attrition rates.
+Purpose of the project is to develop a dynamic and interactive dashboard to provide insights into the attrition (turnover) rates.

 <img width="722" alt="image" src="https://github.com/irenhajnal/HR-Analytics/assets/122035130/84362595-27f0-4394-b950-298056445eba">